 From 19 to 21 Feb 2015, the park’s opening hours will be extended.
 USS will be open from 10AM to 9PM.
 Apart from festive costumes for some meet-and-greet characters, there isn’t much fanfare this year compared to 2014 – there were Lo-Hei Lunar New Year Dinner event thing and red packet giveaways last year.

 I’ll update this post if there’re any notable Lunar New Year happenings at the park.
-Until then, let me know what you think about the updates on Puss in Boots’ Giant Journey!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Until then, let me know what you think about the updates on Puss in Boots’ Giant Journey!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: